 Children’s Museum of Manhattan

-The Children’s Museum of Manhattan boasts a whole five floors of family fun!
+The Children’s Museum of Manhattan boasts five floors of family fun!
 Located on West 83rd Street between Broadway and Amsterdam Ave, this is surely one of the best museums in New York City for younger kids.
 Every exhibit caters to different ages, but most are suitable for kids between two and ten years old.
 From the environmental center, which has an outdoor water section, to the first-floor art gallery, they’re all designed to get little ones on their feet and thinking.
 Kids can even climb through a giant, kaleidoscopic sculpture!
 Plus, comic book lovers will adore the hands-on, interactive exhibit where they can pretend they’re the stars of their very own comic book.
 Don’t forget about joining Diego and Dora on their adventures on the second floor!
 The Children’s Museum of Manhattan also provides families with various educational resources, like classes for kids.

 New York Transit Museum